 Various Benzodiazepines help reduce the impact of AWS in a number of ways.
 Some of the symptoms Benzodiazepines treat include:

 - Nausea and vomiting

 - Chills and sweats

 Benzodiazepines carry a number of side effects, including addiction.
 Additionally, some may cause reactions when used in combination with other alcohol treatment medications.
-For these reasons, they should only be taken under the supervision and prescription of a licensed medical professional, preferably within an inpatient alcohol detox and rehabilitation setting.
-However, they are frequently prescribed successfully in outpatient settings as well.
+For these reasons, they should only be taken under the supervision and prescription of a licensed medical professional; an inpatient alcohol detox and rehabilitation setting may be best.
+However, Benzodiazepines are frequently prescribed successfully in outpatient settings as well.

-The type of Benzodiazepine prescribed and the manner in which it is used will vary depending on a number of factors, including the setting of use, the severity of the alcoholism issue, and the symptoms presenting themselves during detox.
-In general, Benzodiazepines are used in three ways.
+The type of Benzodiazepine prescribed and the manner in which it is used will vary depending on a number of factors, including the setting of use, the severity of the alcoholism, and the symptoms presenting themselves during detox.
+In general, Benzodiazepines are used in 3 ways.